-The (CL) relay operates in position 5, through cam (V1) (B) arc (CL) stepper, contacts of (SRL) relay normal, and (M3) cam to ground, the same ground through the (B) brush and normal terminal of the (B) arc (V) cam.
-(MB) and (G1B) and (LF1) selectors over leads, "A", "B", "C" or "D" contact of the (CL) relay and winding of the proper class relay and winding of the (N) relay to battery through (BAT) arc (CL) stepper operates the proper class relay and the (N) relay in series.
+The (CL) relay operates in position 5, through cam (VI) (B) are (CL) stepper, contacts of (SR1) relay normal, and (MS) cam to ground, the same ground through the (B) brush and normal terminal of the (B) arc (V) cam, (MB) and (GlB) and (LF1) selectors over leads, "A", "B", "C" or "D" contact of the (CL) relay and winding of the proper class relay and winding of the (N) relay to battery through (BAT) are (CL) stepper.
+This circuit will operate the proper class relay and the (N) relay in series.
 The operation of the (N) relay opens the "RN" lead to the class selector stepper, preventing the class stepper from being returned to normal prematurely.
-The operated class relay locks to ground on the (RN) key; the class relay operated closes a circuit to ground through the break contact of (DB) and (DB1) relays and (G1) and (F1) cams and contacts of the proper class relay advancing the (R3) sequence switch to position 2, 5, or 8, depending upon which class relay is operated.
-The (DTS) relay operates in parallel with the (R3) magnet, thus preventing the (R1) switch from moving out of position 5.
-When the (R3) switch is set the (DTS) relay releases.
+The operated class relay locks to ground on the (RN) key; the class relay operated closes a circuit to ground through the break contact of (DB) and (DB1) relays and (E1) and (F1) cams and contacts of the proper class relay advancing the (R3) sequence switch to position 2, 5 or 8, depending upon which class relay is operated.
+The (DTS) relay operates in parallel with the (RS) magnet, thus preventing the (R1) switch from moving out of position 5.
+When the (RS) switch is set the (DTS) relay releases.
 As the (R1) switch entered position 5 the (SLF1) and (STP1) relay operated.
-With the (SLF1) relay operated and the (DTS) relay normal, the (LF1) magnet operates through the contacts of the particular class relay, closing path for the (LF1) selector from ground to (DB) and (DB1) relays normal, (G1) cam, (DTS) relay normal.
-(Q3) cam, contact of some class relay operated, (FR) relay or direct depending upon whether "E" or "K" wiring is used, contact of (RC) relay, or (CA) key depending upon whether "A" or "L" wiring is used, contact (REP) relay or (REP1) (REP2) and (REP3) keys, depending upon whether "E" or "K" wiring is used. contact of (PC) key normal, contact of (EC1) relay (SPT1) relay to (U1) cam and contacts of (SLF1) relay to magnet of (LF1) selector. when the selector contact breaks the (STP) relay operates, advancing the (R1) switch to position 6.
-In position 2, 5 or 8 of the (R3 switch (first test) a lamp is lighted if the lamp key is operated.
-With "AK" wiring the (EC) relay operates when the class switch (R3) goes off normal and locks to ground through normal contacts of (RN) key until the master selector returns to normal where the (EC1) relay is operated, lighting the (EC) lamp and blocking the circuit until the (EC) key is operated.
-The operating circuit for the (EC) relay is through S54L3 cam to ground.
-With "AH" wiring (EC) relay operated with the test sw. in pos.
-7. see paragraph 14.
-As the (R1) switch advances from position 5, the (LF1) magnet releases, moving the brushes to terminal 2.
-Terminals 2 to 21 inclusive, (B) arc, (LF1) selector are grounded to operate the (PMG) relay.
-In position 6, the (SLF1), (STP), (STP1) and (CL) relays release.
+With the (SLF1) relay operated and the (DTS) relay normal, the (LF1) magnet operates through the contacts of the particular class relay. closing path for the (LF1) selector from ground to (DB) and (DB1) relays normal, (G1) cam, (DTS) relay normal, (Q5) cam, contact of some class relay operated, (FR) relay or direct depending upon whether "E" or "K" wiring is used, contact of (RC) relay, or (CA) key depending upon whether "K" or "B" wiring is used, contact (REP) relay or (REP1), (REP2) and (REP3) keys, depending upon whether "E" or "K" wiring is used, contact of (PC) key normal, centact of (EG1) relay, (STP1) relay to (U1) cam and centacts of (SLF1) relay to magnet of (LF1) selector.
+When the selector contact breaks the (STP) relay eperates, advancing the (R1) switch to position 6.
+In position 2, 5 or 8 of the (R3) switch (first test) a lamp is lighted if the lamp key is operated.
+As the (RI) switch advances from position 5, the (LFI) magnet releases, moving the brushes to terminal 2.
+Terminals 2 to 21 inclusive for the (PMG) are are grounded to operate the (PMG) relay.
+In position 6, the (SLFI), (STP), (ST) and (CL) relays release.